Nightscrawl/Energie/README.md

 An exercise tracker for all of your workout needs.

 #### Change Log

+4
+- edits to base and index to be in line with energie app
+- creates model classes

 3
 - creates the first index view
 - registers the view with the urls